-Give a general description here and complete the sections in the form on waste accumulation and disposal regarding your handling and disposal of it.
+Give a general description here and complete section 5 on waste accumulation and section 6 disposal regarding your handling and disposal of it.

 Do not answer this question if the only radioactive waste that you will receive from elsewhere is that which may arise as a result of your participation in NAIR or RADSAFE.